Best Asset Protection Examples Offshore Strategy

-Since the Patriot Act and the rest of the industrialized world’s effort to counter terrorism, there’s been a real big focus on offshore banking and the know your customer rules from the Patriot Act, or the seven money laundering statutes.
-These things have made the most big offshore banks not want to do business with most American citizens.
+Since the Patriot Act and the rest of the industrialized world’s effort to counter-terrorism, there’s been a real big focus on offshore banking and the know your customer rules from the Patriot Act, or the seven money laundering statutes.
+These things have made the biggest offshore banks not want to do business with most American citizens.
 I’ll show you how to get around that and find solid banks.

 How do you spot problems?

 You’re going to be beset by people making promises to you.
 How do you spot the creeps out there?
 Well, again, if they ask you to trust them, run.

 If they promise to save you taxes, run.
 If they tell you that your bank account is secret and in fact, a lot of them will tell you “you don’t have to report it, just get a debit card and you’ll be safe and sound”, run.
 You’ll end up rooming with Bubba or end up like Wesley Snipes.

 You do not want to commit tax fraud.
 Every time you do asset protection it should be completely above board.
 It should never rely upon stealth.
 You should be able to hold your head up high, look at the judge, look at creditor in the eye, and say yes, here is what I did.
 You’re not going to volunteer anything because stealth does help, but you should never depend upon stealth.